NVB20/R-Levels/README.md

   - Enter your chosen value into the "Select Bar Index" input field.
   - Click OK to apply the settings and view the calculated R-level.
 ![Alt text](images/index-chose.png)
+* The indicator now will show your:
+  - Entry level, Stop loss
+  - 3R and 6R targets
 ![Alt text](images/TTWO.png)

 ---